lmcl-umd/websiteWork/content/authors/zaidi/_index.md

 ---
 # Display name
-name: Donna Dadkhoo
+name: Ali Zaidi

 # Username (this should match the folder name)
 authors:
-- dadkhoo
+- zaidi

 # Is this the primary user of the site?
 superuser: false